Devrax/vue-folder-structure/README.md

-## Folder structure took from [here](https://itnext.io/how-to-structure-a-vue-js-project-29e4ddc1aeeb)
+## A Frankstein Folder structure with tips took from [here](https://itnext.io/how-to-structure-a-vue-js-project-29e4ddc1aeeb) and [here](https://vueschool.io/articles/vuejs-tutorials/structuring-vue-components/).

 **For more details, go there**